Sanjo-Solutions/tasks/README.md

 ## Legal notes

 * The privacy policy text has been derived from the free version of [eRecht24](https://www.e-recht24.de/).
-If you publish a deploymen of the app yourself, it seems legally safer to replace the privacy policy text with one that you are copyright holder of or have received a license / permission for putting it on your website.
+If you publish a deployment of the app yourself, it seems legally safer to replace the privacy policy text with one that you are copyright holder of or have received a license / permission for putting it on your website.